-To view the statistics of individual ports, click one of the Port ID as Figure 57.
-Port Statistics.
+To view the statistics of individual ports, click on it's Port ID.

-Figure 57.
+Figure 17.
 Port Statistics

 Factory Reset

 The Factory Reset helps you to reset the device back to the default setting from the factory.
 All of the configuration will be reset, the IP address of the device will be set to default setting 192.168.0.1.